Trump throws GOP into chaos

 "I do not condone his remarks and cannot defend them," Pence said.
 "I am grateful that he has expressed remorse and apologized to the American people.
 We pray for his family and look forward to the opportunity he has to show what is in his heart when he goes before the nation tomorrow night."

-Pence's comments were an example of how Republican politicians are maneuvering amid the fast changing political environment to protect their own futures as well as to take account for the short-term run-up to the election.
+Pence's comments were an example of how Republican politicians are maneuvering amid the fast-changing political environment to protect their own futures as well as the short-term run-up to the election.

 For her part, Clinton has largely stood by as the drama with Trump and the GOP unfolds.
-But the furor presents Clinton with a new challenge as she prepares for Sunday's debate.
+But the furor presents Clinton with a new challenge -- and opportunities -- as she prepares for Sunday's debate.

-The former secretary of state must calibrate how she responds to the storm raging around Trump, and also prepare for the possibility that he will try to deflect it by bringing up the past infedilities of her husband, former President Bill Clinton.
-Trump has also claimed that Clinton herself played an important role intimidating women not to reveal details of her husband's affairs.
+The former secretary of state must calibrate how she responds to the storm raging around Trump, and also prepare for the possibility that he will try to deflect it by bringing up the past infidelities of her husband, former President Bill Clinton.

+Hillary Clinton was hunkered down and preparing for Sunday's debate with her top aides at the Doral Arrowwood, a Rye Brook, New York, hotel and spa, when The Washington Post published the bombshell video of Trump casually talking about sexual assault on Friday.

+The tape changed Clinton's debate prep as the small group of advisers with her focused on how to prepare her on how she will respond.
+Based on those efforts, Clinton's top aides decided Saturday that the Democratic nominee will not respond to Trump's suggestive comments before tomorrow's debate and instead address them "early" in the debate, possibly in her opening statement.

 Cutting Trump loose

-Still, Republicans are already publicly cutting Trump loose.
+Republicans steadily began cutting Trump loose Saturday.

 New Hampshire Sen. Kelly Ayotte, locked in a tight re-election race, helped trigger an avalanche of top GOP figures away from Trump.